We Love —

 Just for you:

-- 20% off in the restaurant (excludes drinks, must be booked in advance at reception upon arrival)
+- 20% discount at the restaurant (excludes drinks, must be booked in advance at reception upon arrival)

 Located right next to the hotel, discover La Gare, a French bistro restaurant where you can have breakfast or dinner.
 This establishment, inspired by Parisian bistros, will offer you simple and gourmet cuisine, made from carefully selected ingredients.